BitzArt/Miscellaneous/src/Json/BitzArt.Json.TypedObjects/README.md

 }
 ```

-If for some reason the actual type of an object not known at compile time, it can be deserialized using it's base type:
+If for some reason the actual type of an object not known at compile time,
+it can be deserialized using it's base type, but all properties specific to the actual type will be lost:

 ```csharp
 var apple = new Apple("Granny Smith");